Subsonic Free Surface Waves in Linear Elasticity: Spectral factorization of positive definite matrix polynomials

 \section{Spectral factorization of positive definite matrix polynomials}

 The purpose of this appendix is to state and prove the spectral factorization theorem for self-adjoint matrix polynomials which is fundamental to our approach to Rayleigh wave theory.
-Refer to \citet{GohbergLancRodman82matpolyn} for a comprehensive treatment of matrix factorizations.
+Refer to \zitatau{GohbergLancRodman82matpolyn}{Gohberg et al.} for a comprehensive treatment of matrix factorizations.

 Let $H$ be a finite-dimensional complex Hilbert space, $\dim H=n$.
 Let $A(s)$ be a quadratic polynomial with values in the space of linear operators on $H$,

 (We denote the adjoint by a star.)
 A number $s\in\C$ is called an eigenvalue of the polynomial if $A(s)$ is singular.
 The spectrum of $A$ is the set $\sigma(A)$ of its eigenvalues.
 Assume that, in addition, the polynomial is self-adjoint, i.e., $A(\bar s)=A(s)^*$ holds for all $s$, and that $A_0$ is positive definite.
 If $s$ is an eigenvalue of $A$ then so is $\overline{s}$.
 If $A$ has no real spectrum, then $A(s)$ is positive definite for real $s$.